 Industry research for a Construction Company Business Plan or Template

-The industry research section for a construction company business plan should start with examining industry happenings at a national level and then explore various trends within the industry.
-For example, in the last 12 months, the construction in the US has generated approximately 2.1 trillion written dollars in revenue.
+The industry research section for a construction company business plan or template should start with examining industry happenings at a national level and then explore various trends within the industry.
+For example, in the last 12 months, construction in the US has generated approximately 2.1 trillion written dollars in revenue.
 In the last five years, this industry has grown annually by approximately 1.1%.
 In the next five years, construction industry experts predict an annual growth rate of approximately 3%.
 Further, profits for this industry have exceeded $110 billion.
 This information was obtained from IBIS world.
 By showing and discussing industry trends, business owners are able to show readers that they are well-versed in their industry.
 Also, by showing where the information was retrieved, the strategy adds credibility to the documentation.

 This valuable information was sourced from IBIS World, ensuring credibility and accuracy in our industry analysis.
 By presenting and discussing these industry trends, our construction company business plan emphasizes that we are well-informed and knowledgeable about the dynamics of our field.
 Understanding the national context and trends allows us to make informed decisions and align our business strategies with the industry's future direction.
 Furthermore, exploring specific trends within the construction industry provides insight into emerging opportunities and potential challenges.
 Analyzing factors such as technological advancements, regulatory changes, and shifts in consumer preferences enables us to adapt proactively and stay ahead of the competition.
 Demonstrating our grasp of industry trends and citing reputable sources strengthens the foundation of our business plan, instilling confidence in readers, potential investors, and stakeholders.